Table of Contents

-In our case, preoperative examination reveals an obese male; his heart rate is 51 beats per minute, and his left and right arm blood pressures are 139/66 mmHg and 152/72 mmHg, respectively.
+In our case, the preoperative examination reveals an obese male.
+His heart rate is 51 beats per minute, and his left and right arm blood pressures are 139/66 mmHg and 152/72 mmHg, respectively.
 His heart is regular with a grade II/VI systolic murmur.
 His lungs have rales in the bases.
-He has 1+ pitting bilateral lower extremity edema, and his jugular venous pulsation is 2 centimeters above the clavicle when reclining at 45°.
+He has 1+ pitting bilateral lower extremity edema, and his jugular venous pulsation is 2 cm above the clavicle when reclining at 45°.
 His left arm is free from skin abnormalities and demonstrates a normal Allen's test and a palpable cephalic vein in the forearm.

 Of the commonly used methods, HD performed via autogenous AV access is superior with regard to patient morbidity and mortality with the possible exception in the elderly population (>75 years of age).13-15 Autogenous access is also associated with lower rates of patient death and infection and higher rates of graft patency.17 Additionally, initial AVF access should ideally be located as far distally in the upper extremity as possible in order to preserve more proximal locations for any future procedures.

-In our case, thorough preoperative evaluation revealed satisfactory arterial and venous conduits for creation of a radio-cephalic AVF in the patient’s nondominant forearm.
+In our case, the thorough preoperative evaluation revealed satisfactory arterial and venous conduits for the creation of a radio-cephalic AVF in the patient’s non-dominant forearm.

 A patient with ESRD will require RRT in the form of hemodialysis, peritoneal dialysis, or renal transplant, to sustain life.
 The demand for donor kidneys is high; there are currently 100,791 people waiting for kidney transplants in the United States with 3,000 new patients being added to the waiting list each month.
 The median wait time is 3.6 years, and while awaiting transplantation, many patients become too ill to survive transplantation or pass away prior to being offered an allograft.18 Alternatively, there are 398,861 individuals in the United States receiving HD for their ESRD.10

 In this article, we presented the case of a 56-year-old male with type II diabetes leading to ESRD.
 He underwent an uncomplicated left forearm radio-cephalic AVF creation and recovered without complication.
-He was seen in follow up eight weeks after surgery and found to be in satisfactory health, but his GFR has continued to decline such that he is requiring increasing doses of furosemide to maintain a euvolemic state.
-On exam, the site of the AVF had an strongly palpable thrill.
+He was seen in follow-up eight weeks after surgery and found to be in satisfactory health, but his GFR has continued to decline such that he is requiring increasing doses of furosemide to maintain a euvolemic state.
+On exam, the site of the AVF had a strongly-palpable thrill.
 A bruit was auscultated, but it had not yet matured to the point that could be accessed for HD.
-He will continue to meet with his outpatient nephrologist to assess maturation of the fistula and plan for eventual initiation of HD.
+He will continue to meet with his outpatient nephrologist to assess the maturation of the fistula and plan for the eventual initiation of HD.

 We have nothing to disclose.

-Consent for the use of clinical history, radiology, and intraoperative video was obtained from the patient and providers involved in compilation of this case report and filming.
+Consent for the use of clinical history, radiology, and the intraoperative video was obtained from the patient and providers involved in the compilation of this case report and filming.